susanaviruglio/queens-coffee/README.md

 ## Interactive Frontend Development Milestone Project by Susana Viruglio

-Queen's Coffee website has a memory game to entertain the user and maybe try our special coffee!!
+Queen's Coffee website which has a memory game to entertain the everybody and test their memory.

 ### External User Goals

-* Find a different kind of coffee and try our delicious sweets.
+* Have fun playing the game.

 ### Site Owner's Goals

-* Get users to book and collect food and/or drinks.
+* Same as the external users - make a game that you'd enjoy playing yourself.

 ### Potencial Features To Include

-* Display information about variety of coffees.
-* Allow users to select the best restaurants near and book a table.
+* Build a simple single-player pattern-matching memory game.
+* Clear explanation how to play the game at the index.html page.
+* Memory game based on coffee cups which the user will need to find the pair.

 ### First Design

 I used Canvas to create the design for the project.
-I chose this image for the menu page and I have deided that it will be the front page.
+I chose this image for the menu page and I have decided that it will be the front page.

 <img src=/assets/images/firstdesign.png>